Lodi Arts Commission

 Art in Public Places

 In 2001, the Lodi City Council established an Art in Public Places program, along with an Art Advisory Board, to help the City select and install artwork for public projects.
 Funding for Art in Public Places comes from developers' fees designated for Lodi's environmental enrichment.
 The Board was responsible for reviewing proposed public art projects and assuring they are high-quality, as well as recommending and approving artworks and artists for the Art in Public Place Program.
-In 2017, the Art Advisory Board was abolished and folded in with the Lodi Arts Commission by adding two ex-officio members representing the:
+In 2017, the Art Advisory Board was abolished and folded in with the Lodi Arts Commission.

 Recent Art in Public Places projects include sidewalk mosaics, new art bike racks, bronze sculptures on loan in the downtown area, and the painted traffic control boxes scattered around town.
 Are you an artist (in fact or at heart)?
 Submit your ideas for Art in Public Places to the Lodi Arts Commission.